icirellik/docker-presentation-intro/docker-introduction/slides/slides/production-benefits.md

 # Why Use Docker

-* Test: Run mutliple versions on the same machine
+* Test: Run multiple versions on the same machine
 * Test: Integration test known builds
 * Prod: Limit resources, cpu, memory, device access
 * Prod: Easily manage, monitor and scale your production instances

+note:

+Don't have to install things such as redis, postgres different version of other software.